-Our accounts receivable securitization program includes a provision under which we may request and the letter of credit issuer may issue standby letters of credit, primarily in support of workers' compensation and third-party casualty claims liabilities in various states in which we are self-insured.
+The accounts receivable securitization program includes a provision under which we may request and the letter of credit issuer may issue standby letters of credit, primarily in support of workers' compensation and third-party casualty claims liabilities in various states in which we are self-insured.
 The outstanding standby letters of credit reduce the availability of borrowings under the program.
-As of June 30, 2016, standby letters of credit of \$19.3 million have been issued under the program, which reduced the available borrowing capacity to \$45.7 million.
+As of September 30, 2016, we have available borrowing capacity of \$46.7 million under the accounts receivable securitization program.